 How do you tell your story?

 Storytelling is a powerful way to plant ideas in the world.
 As an emerging leader or small business owner, the way you delegate, make decisions, build relationships, give feedback and bring people to work together really matters as this is the story you are telling which becomes your personal brand.
 The key is to do it consciously and consistently in the things you say, the way you say them and what you do when you express yourself.

 Whether in business, in sport, at home or in the community, effective people are clear and are on purpose about the story they want to share.
 They understand the power of storytelling and wrap their personal vision in a story that fires the imagination and stirs the soul.
-They engage others tell their story and inspires action.
+They engage others to tell their story and inspires action.

 If you are curious to get clear and get focused using your inner resources to overcome challenges and express the best of who you are email email@example.com